barternetwork/barter-documents/README.md

 Butter ensures the cross-chain confirmation speed is only related to each chain's block time.

 #### ___Effortless Integration___
-Butter provides easy-to-integrate SDKs to help Web3 application gain access to cross-chain functionality.
+Butter provides easy-to-integrate SDK to help Web3 application gain access to cross-chain functionality.

 *We are extremely confident in providing the most secure cross-chain solution to the Web3 world, please click [here](/security) to learn more.*